scaltintasli/Airport-Runway-FOD/README.md

 2-) Run ‘pipenv install’

-3-) Run ‘pipenv shell’
+3-) Run ‘pipenv shell’ then create a new branch git checkout -b "branch-name"

 4-) Edit label list and add items to list(these label names should match with images labels and it is case sensetive)

-5-) Add images to test folder and train folder(with the .xml files) 6-) run ‘python train_image.py”
+5-) Add images to test folder and train folder(with the .xml files)

+6-) run ‘python train_image.py”

 7-) run ‘printed command one by one’